f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

       * - Answer:
         - No, still Active / Active - Failover via unicast Self IPs & port lockdown

 #.
-On both BIG-IPs, modify the Internal & External Self IP Port Lockdown settings
+On both BIG-IPs, modify both the Internal & External Self IP Port Lockdown settings

-   -  Change from "Allow None" to "Allow Default"
+   -  Change from "Allow None" to **"Allow Custom"**
+      - From the Port Lockdown drop-down, select "Allow Custom."
+Click the radio button for UDP.
+Click the radio button for Port.
+In the Port field, enter 1026.
+Click Add.
+        -  .. image:: ../images/image112.png
+        -  You should see "1026" listed in the UDP Custom List section.
+Click Update.
+            -  .. image:: ../images/image113.png
+   - Repeat this step on the External VLAN

    .. list-table::
       :widths: auto